NVIDIA/aistore/README.md

 * ✅ **Distributed shuffle** extension for massively parallel resharding of very large datasets.
 * ✅ **Batch jobs**.
 APIs and CLI to start, stop, and monitor documented [batch operations](/docs/batch.md), such as `prefetch`, `download`, copy or transform datasets, and many more.

-For easy usage, management, and monitoring, there's also:
+For ease of use, management, and monitoring, there's also:
 * **Integrated easy-to-use [CLI](/docs/cli.md)**, with top-level commands including:

 ```console